 ScamSonar uses machine-speed intelligence to seamlessly verify domains and block flawless visual clones of retail stores and fake earning platforms.

 When you enter a URL, ScamSonar immediately requests data from the domain.
-We check the ICANN domain registration date, historical blacklists, and scan the source code for hidden malicious scripts designed to steal personal information.
+We check the ICANN domain registration date, historical blacklists, DNS reputation, SSL certificate integrity, and scan the source code for hidden malicious scripts and UI cloning behavior designed to steal personal information.

 Yes.
 ScamSonar was built specifically to expose fraudulent stores and fake earning platforms.
 By analyzing backend routing and server infrastructure, we can identify networks of scam sites that fraudsters frequently replicate.